 If you run a small or medium-sized business (SME), managing how your products move from getting raw materials to delivering to customers is super important.
 This whole process is called a supply chain.
-And when you improve it, it’s called supply chain optimization.
+And when you improve it, it’s called supply chain optimisation plan.

 This isn’t just a big business thing.
 For SMEs, it helps to save money, avoid delays, work faster, and keep your customers happy.
 If you’ve ever had stock run out too soon, faced late deliveries, or wasted too much on storage, it’s likely because your logistics strategy wasn’t working properly.